unisonweb/unisonweb-org/src/data/transcripts/refactoring.md

 ### Well-typed patch propagation

 What's going on here?
-After commands like `update`, Unison does what is called "well-typed patch propagation": it visits the definitions in the namespace in "dependency order" (visiting `thanksgivingDessert` before visiting definitions like `thanksgivingDinner` that depend on it), applies the patch to each definition, and then typechecks the result.
-If the definition typechecks, that becomes the new definition and Unison visits the dependents of that definition, and so on.
+After commands like `update`, Unison does what is called "well-typed patch propagation": it visits the definitions in the namespace in dependency order (visiting `thanksgivingDessert` before visiting definitions like `thanksgivingDinner` that depend on it), applies the patch to each definition, and then typechecks the result.
+If the definition typechecks, the name is assigned to that new definition and Unison visits its dependents, and so on.
 Once this propagation completes, we are left with a codebase that still typechecks!

 A Unison codebase _always typechecks and is never broken_.
 This raises a question: what happens if you make breaking changes to a definition?
 We will look at that next!

-## Adding new parameters to definitions (the easy way)
+## Adding new parameters (the easy way)

 Another common refactoring is adding a parameter to a definition.
 Right now, `pumpkinPie` has a hardcoded `pieCrust`.
 I feel like there a lot of different pie crust recipes (I fully anticipate adding `extraFlakyPieCrust` and `grahamCrackerPieCrust`), so let's rename that `regularPieCrust` (and notice that `pumpkinPie` picks up the new name):